jonas232/PA_Zeus_Template/README.md

 # PA_Zeus_Template
 Template/Basics for a Project Awesome Zeus mission

-Respawn:
-To create new or initial respawn(s), in Zeus; go to the "Respawn" tab and place down a respawn for INF/Vehicles in the corresponding SIDE.

 Gear:
 To add gear, once in Zeus, add a "Loadouts" module under the "Respawn" tab, add whatever gear loadouts you want from a faction or Arsenal.
 So setup loadouts in the BI Arsenal beforehand (Not ACE Arsenal)